-In alpine places like this, the weather can change drastically many times during the day and the temperature change from day to day can be extreme.
-The higher you go in altitude the colder the temperature will be.
+In high places like this, the weather can change drastically many times during the day and the temperature change from day to day can be extreme.
+The higher you go in altitude, the colder the temperature will be.
 I always recommend bringing layers of clothes to shed or wear as needed and wear comfortable shoes.

 The spring and fall weather can always surprise you; these times may see heavy snowfall out of the blue.
 The summer will have many dry and sunny days, but you can experience rain as well as light snow at higher elevations.
 One of the months from November to April can be expected to have temperatures below freezing and a great deal of snow.

 Should you go back and forth from one end and back?

 I did, and it was great!
 I recommend it because it is easy to miss some cool spots not easily noticed on one side of the parkway.
 It is possible to stop at places of interest along the way and hit the ones that you missed on the way back.